James Miller (religious brother): Life

 Miller was never to return to Nicaragua, which distressed him.
 When he returned to the United States, he taught once again at Cretin High School, now called Cretin-Derham Hall High School in St. Paul, Minnesota from 1979 to 1981.
 The students referred to him as "Brother Fix-It" as he dealt with maintenance issues and was often seen with a wrench in his hand.
 He also assisted students who had forgotten their locker combinations.
 In 1980, he participated in the Sangre De Cristo renewal program in Santa Fe, New Mexico.
 Miller was frustrated with his time back in his native home and wrote "I'm bored up here” and "I am anxious to return to Latin America."

 He was transferred to Guatemala in January 1981, where he would remain for the remainder of his life teaching in a Lasallian Brothers school in Huehuetenango.
 He taught English, religion, and Guatemalan art to secondary level students.
 Miller devoted himself to providing job and leadership skills to the native Guatemalan Indians.

 Three hooded and masked men shot and killed Miller during the afternoon on February 13, 1982.
 The latter was on a ladder repairing a wall at the De La Salle Indian School at Huehuetenango.
 Miller died at the scene before his body hit the ground.
 He had sent a student inside to get a tool to aid his work; several children witnessed the murder while watching Miller from a window.
 Unsuccessful attempts were made to find the assassins and the Guatemalan government expressed regret the case had dragged on for so long.
 The government later concluded that "subversive criminal elements" were perhaps responsible for the murder and closed the case.

 His funeral was celebrated in Guatemala and St. Paul before his remains were interred in the Polonia parish in Wisconsin.

 Some claim his murder was in retaliation for the work of the order to prevent native males from being forcibly conscripted.
 Despite students being exempt from armed service, four men abducted a native student named Epifanio Camposeco to force him to enter the military after seizing him in the Huehuetenango marketplace on January 31, 1982.
 Lasallian Brother Paul Joslin went to the authorities to obtain the student's release between January 31 and February 11 but failed to do so despite the Brother’s adamant protests.
 Joslin later recalled that Miller came to his office in the morning, just hours before his murder, to inform him that he was going on a picnic with his class later that afternoon.

-Miller's murder in Guatemala came during a string of priests and other religious figures being assassinated, such as Stanley Francis Rother (five months before Miller).
+Miller's murder in Guatemala came during a string of assassinations of priests and other religious figures, including Stanley Francis Rother, who was killed five months before Miller.